-Spice Mill: Burgers and Impossible Burgers.
+Lakeside Grill: Burgers and Impossible Burgers.
 Fish Sandwiches.
+Kebabs.
 Located right on the water for one of the best locations to eat. *All-Day Dining Deal participating restaurant.

 Mama’s Pretzel Kitchen: Pizza pretzels, burger pretzels, and more, these are quite filling for the price and they’re tasty too. *All-Day Dining Deal participating restaurant.